hotfix-houdini/block-party/README.md

 # block-party
-Extensions of the .NET TPL Dataflow Library
+Extensions of the .NET TPL Dataflow Library.
+This package exposes several unique blocks as well as a Builder framework to reduce dataflow verbosity.

 # Builder
 `DataflowBuilder<TInput>` provides a similar API to LINQ for creating Block Flows, but "compiles" to a single TPL Dataflow block.
 This is useful for stream-first architecture and reduces code verbosity of using TPL Datalfow.